sCrypt-Inc/scryptTS-docs/docs/tutorials/ordinal-lock.md

 ## Conclusion

 Congratulations!
-You have successfully completed a full-stack dApp that can sell 1Sat Ordinals inscription on Bitcoin.
+You have successfully completed a full-stack dApp that can sell 1Sat Ordinals on Bitcoin.

 The full example repo can be found [here](https://github.com/sCrypt-Inc/ordinal-lock-demo/tree/sensilet).